ZuSolaris/https-ZuSolaris.github.io-reading-notes-/README.md

-# My Reading Notes for 201!
+# Welcome to my Reading Notes for 201!
 Hi my name is Zoe Gonzalez I am 22 years old and I am passionate about learning coding!
 I love to play video games such as Gran Turismo.
 I have a huge fascination for astronomy and space.
 I also animate and draw on the side!

 -You can reach me @ zusolaris.personal@gmail.com

 ![Meee](profpic.jpg)